trinodb/trino/docs/src/main/sphinx/connector/delta-lake.md

   : Date and time of the last modification of the file for this row.
 - `$file_size`
   : Size of the file for this row.

-(delta-lake-fte-support)=
-## Fault-tolerant execution support

-The connector supports {doc}`/admin/fault-tolerant-execution` of query processing.
-Read and write operations are both supported with any retry policy.

 ## Table functions